capensisma/Herald/README.md

 ##Current Status:
 Feedback wanted!
 Help Appreciated.
 Nearly ready to be added to Telescope.
-When that happens I hope to see more movement on extention packages.
+When that happens I hope to see more movement on extension packages.

 ## Usage

 #### On Client and Sever
 You will want to set up a courier.
-Couriers do all the heavy lifting and manage dilivery of all the notifications.
-Without an extention package the Couriers insures the notification is delivered to the client browser.
-When you add extention pacakges they will also manage your other forms of media.
+Couriers do all the heavy lifting and manage delivery of all the notifications.
+Without an extension package the Couriers insures the notification is delivered to the client browser.
+When you add extension packages they will also manage your other forms of media.

 Your courier must have a name and media, at least one medium.

-An example from Telescope
 ```js
 Notifications.addCourier('newReply', {
   message: function () {